 True to its name, Baby Beach is perfect for small children and babies.
 The small beach is nearly always calm, still, and shallow.
 The water here feels more like a saltwater swimming pool than the open ocean.
 There is a narrow strip of white sand descending into the water, leading to a rocky bottom.
 Hawaiian rocks can always be a bit tough on the feet, so bringing water shoes is a good idea.
 Kids will love jumping around in the water with floats here.
-To get here, turn off of Lawa‘i Road onto Ho‘ona Road and look for the beach access sign.
+To get here, turn off Lawa‘i Road onto Ho‘ona Road and look for the beach access sign.
 The beach is behind the oceanfront homes.

 A small white-sand beach in an almost always sunny area, Lawa‘i Beach offers swimming and decent snorkeling along a narrow strip of white sand.
 The grounds of the Beach House Restaurant jut out on the left side of the beach, while condominiums act as a backdrop across the road.
 Across the street is a small parking lot with restrooms and a small shop.
 This is a popular hangout for local surfers, who enjoy a few beers at day’s end while watching the waves at PK’s.
 Head down Lawa‘i Road and you can see the beach from the street right past the Beach House Restaurant.

 A few yards down from Lawa‘i Beach is Keiki Beach.
-A private and very small strip of sand just below the road, the small beach is accessible by hopping over the rock wall and stepping down past a few boulders.
-There’s a small tide pool here for a very shallow dip or for kids, only at low tide.
+A secluded and very small strip of sand just below the road, the small beach is accessible by hopping over the rock wall and stepping down past a few boulders.
+There’s a little tide pool here that’s good for a very shallow dip or for kids, only at low tide.
 The nice thing about this spot is that it’s nearly always uninhabited.
 During high tide you’ll find yourself sitting up against the rock wall, so it’s best at low tide.
 Although small, Keiki Beach is a change from Lawa‘i Beach just because it’s usually empty.

 Bordering the National Tropical Botanical Garden is Lawa‘i Bay.
 The bay is usually only reached by those with a passion for serious ocean adventuring.
 If you kayak about a mile west from Kukui‘ula Small Boat Harbor you will reach it.
 Those who make it there are asked to be respectful and not enter the gardens.
 Needless to say, you’ll most likely be alone here if you make the trip.
 Park your vehicle at Kukui‘ula Small Boat Harbor at the end of Lawa‘i Road.
 Hop in the water with your kayak and paddle about a mile west down the coast.